 - Weight management: research has shown that the balance between the two types of bacteria is associated with weight, and this balance even shifts when you lose weight!

 - Fortified milks (e.g. Yakult)

 - Kefir – a milk that has grains of yeast added for fermentation

-Prebiotics are another type of ‘good’ bacteria, which come from carbohydrates and pass through the body undigested, acting as a fertilizer for the good bacteria in our gut.
+Prebiotics are considered to be food for probiotics.
+They mostly come from carbohydrates and pass through the body undigested, acting as a fertilizer for the good bacteria in our gut.
 They help to stimulate the growth and survival of good bacteria and discourage the growth of other harmful bacteria.
-Put simply, prebiotics are like the food for probiotics.

 - Help to stimulate an environment that includes more of the good bacteria and ensures the bad bacteria have less chance of surviving (thereby reducing your risk of gut inflammation and infection).

 Don’t eat enough veggies?
 Here are 5 Easy Ways to Boost Your Veggie Intake.

 Since probiotics and prebiotics can be found in food and your body does a pretty good job of maintaining the balance of good guys and bad guys in your gut, it’s usually not necessary to take a supplement.
 Simply including fermented foods such as yoghurt as well as lots of fruit, vegetables and wholegrains will be sufficient to keep your gut health in order.
 Supplements can offer benefits for those who experience digestive problems such as irritable bowel syndrome and ulcerative colitis, however, it is always best to seek medical advice before taking supplements.